 Next up my friend Kim shows you how to make a memory last with photo transfer on a keepsake wedding pillow.

 To finish the show Claire Rowley demonstrates a wedding veil trimmed with pearls and decorated with a free motion heart design.
-When you are ready to watch the show CLICK HERE.
-This episode is currently online, from now through Friday July 29 at noon.
+CLICK HERE to watch this show online until 4-29-2016.

 Looking for more wedding day project ideas?
 Here are a few you may enjoy from the Brothersews.com archives: